moritzmyrz/moritzmyrz/README.template.md

 ## Full-stack Web Developer

-- 🌍 I'm based in Årnes, Norway
+- 🌍 I'm based in Norway
 - 🖥️ See my portfolio at [myrseth.co](http://www.myrseth.co)
 - ✉️ You can contact me at [moritz@myrseth.co](mailto:moritz@myrseth.co)
 - 🚀 I'm currently working on [Homein AS](http://www.homein.no)